wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 If the request hits an `S` state block, then the data array and the MSHR is checked.
 If either the data array or the MSHR contains data, then the fetch can be fulfilled immediately by calling `sendResponseDown()` and `cleanUpEvent()`.

+If data is not locally available, then either the data is fetched from the upper level by recursively forwarding the fetch event upwards, or finding a pending write back event in the MSHR, and applying the pending event first.
+Note that the second part is

-Otherwise, the event is inserted into the front entry of the MSHR register first by calling `allocateMSHR()` with argument `pos` being zero, and if the insertion is successful, the fetch will be forwarded to the first upper level sharer of the block to acquire a copy of block data, after which the state also transits to `S_D`.
+The next step involves race condition checking and and if the insertion is successful, the fetch will be forwarded to the first upper level sharer of the block to acquire a copy of block data, after which the state also transits to `S_D`.
 Note that this process may propagate recursively for a few levels, if the upper level cache is also